 - b.
-The construction of minor water-related recreation structures that are available for public use.
-Structures in this category shall be limited to boardwalks; trails and paths, provided their surface is not constructed of impervious materials; observation decks; and interpretive aids, such as kiosks and signs. - c.
-The construction of water-dependent structures that are placed on pilings, if the pilings allow unobstructed flow of water and are not placed so close together that they effectively convert an aquatic area to dry land.
-Structures in this category shall be limited to public and private docks and boat houses, and fish and wildlife management structures that are constructed by federal, state, or tribal resource agencies. - 5.
-Approval Criteria for Modifications to Serviceable Structures and Minor Water-Dependent and Water-Related Structures in Wetlands.
-The uses listed in (4) above may only be allowed upon findings that: - a.
-Practicable alternatives, as determined by E below, Practicable Alternative Test, minimizing the impacts of the structure do not exist; - b.
-All reasonable measures have been applied to ensure that the structure will result in the minimum feasible alteration or destruction of a wetland's functions, existing contour, vegetation, fish and wildlife resources, and hydrology; - c.
-All wetlands that are altered or destroyed shall be restored, replaced, or enhanced according to (8) below, Wetlands, Compensation Plan - d.
-The structure will be constructed using best management practices; - e.
-Areas disturbed during construction of the structure will be rehabilitated to the maximum extent practicable; and - f.
-The structure complies with all applicable federal, state, and local laws. - 6.
-Other Uses and Activities Located in Wetlands or Wetland Buffer Zones.
+The construction of minor water-related recreation structures that are available for public use.- Structures in this category shall be limited to boardwalks; trails and paths, provided their surface is not constructed of impervious materials; observation decks; and interpretive aids, such as kiosks and signs. - c.
+The construction of water-dependent structures that are placed on pilings, if the pilings allow unobstructed flow of water and are not placed so close together that they effectively convert an aquatic area to dry land.- Structures in this category shall be limited to public and private docks and boat houses, and fish and wildlife management structures that are constructed by federal, state, or tribal resource agencies. - 5.
+Approval Criteria for Uses in Wetlands.- Uses may be allowed only if they meet all of the following criteria: - a.
+Practicable alternatives for locating the structure outside of the wetland do not exist. - b.- All reasonable measures have been applied to ensure that the use will result in the minimum loss of wetlands and in the minimum degradation of ecological functions, water quality, existing contour, vegetation, fish and wildlife resources, and hydrology. - c.- The use will be constructed using best management practices.- Best management practices can include measures to prevent soil erosion, the introduction and spread of invasive measures to prevent soil erosion, the introduction and spread of invasive plants and aquatic species, and other impacts to plants, wildlife, soil, and water.- Boardwalks and observation decks shall be constructed using non-toxic materials to protect water quality. - d.- Areas disturbed during construction of the use will be rehabilitated to the maximum extent practicable. - e.- The use complies with the Approval Criteria for Other Review Uses in Water Resources below.